Tip: Refund Stats. The average refund during 2013 was $2,929.

 Itemized deductions can include state and local taxes, charitable contributions, the interest on a home mortgage, certain unreimbursed job expenses, and even the cost of having your taxes prepared, among other things.

 Once deductions have been subtracted, the personal exemption is subtracted.
-For 2012, the personal exemption amount is $3,800, regardless of filing status.
+For the 2013 tax year, the personal exemption amount is $3,900, regardless of filing status.

 The result is taxable income.
 Taxable income leads to gross tax liability.

 Fast Fact: No Pencil and Paper.
 The National Taxpayer Advocate reports that 29% of taxpayers use tax preparation software.